-My research is centered in the study of neuromuscular junctions and the pathological mechanisms that drive muscle denervation in ALS.
-My efforts are principally focused in the discovery of molecules that induce muscle reinnervation.
+My research is centered on the study of neuromuscular junctions and the pathological mechanisms that drive muscle denervation in ALS.
+My efforts are principally focused on the discovery of molecules that have the potential to induce muscle reinnervation.

 Ph.D., University of Barcelona, Spain, 2013

 B.S., Autonomous University of Barcelona, Spain, 2006